tsichiro/mit-6.824-distributed-systems/cache-consistency-memcached-at-facebook.md

   now mc has stale v1, but delete() has already happened
-    will stay stale indefinitely, until key is next written solved with two-second hold-off, just used on cold clusters after C1 delete(), cold ignores set()s for two seconds by then, delete() will propagate via DB to warm cluster
+    will stay stale indefinitely, until key is next written solved with two-second hold-off, just used on cold clusters after C1 delete(), cold mc ignores set()s for two seconds by then, delete() will (probably) propagate via DB to warm cluster

 Race 3:
   k starts with value v1
-  C1 is in a slave region
+  C1 is in a secondary region
-  C1 updates k=v2 in master DB
+  C1 updates k=v2 in primary DB
   C1 delete(k) -- local region
   C1 get(k), miss
   C1 read local DB  -- sees v1, not v2!
-  later, v2 arrives from master DB solved by "remote mark"
+  later, v2 arrives from primary DB solved by "remote mark"
     C1 delete() marks key "remote"
-    get()/miss yields "remote"
+    get() miss yields "remote"
-      tells C1 to read from *master* region
+      tells C1 to read from *primary* region
-    "remote" cleared when new data arrives from master region
+    "remote" cleared when new data arrives from primary region

 Q: aren't all these problems caused by clients copying DB data to mc? why not instead have DB send new values to mc, so clients only read mc?